MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockRenderLighting.md

 ```

 Similar to our ambient occlusion example, you can see the block on the left has face dimming set to 'true,' while the right block has the option set to 'false'.

-## render_method": "alpha_test_single_sided

-Alpha test single sided is very similar to alpha test.
-It doesn't respect translucency, which affects the transparent teal pixels of this block.
-But it does respect transparent and opaque pixels.
-This render method enables backface culling, which is why you can’t see the back of the bubble through the transparent parts.
-Just like a regular glass block!

 ## Next Steps